-It is vital that you familiarise yourself with these platforms in advance of scheduling a meeting and consider which platform is most appropriate for participants and the kind of meeting you are facilitating.
+Familiarise yourself with these before you schedule a meeting.
+Consider which platform is most appropriate for participants, and most appropriate for the kind of meeting you're holding.

 Factors that might influence your choice include:

-- Chat function - This can be useful for rapid gathering of people’s views, which can speed things up when you have a lot of ground to cover.
-It also allows everyone to see what people say and enables participants to contact just the facilitators if there are points they feel uncomfortable about sharing with the wider group.
+- Chat function.
+This can be useful for rapid gathering of people’s views, which can speed things up when you have a lot of ground to cover.
+It also allows everyone to see what people say.
+It can help participants to contact just the facilitators if they feel uncomfortable sharing with the wider group.

-- Voting function - This is a good way of testing the range of views or experiences within a group.
-It’s also anonymous, which means that participants will not be embarrassed if they have a different view from others or don’t fully understand the issues that are being discussed.
+- Voting function.
+This is a good way of testing the range of views or experiences within a group.
+It’s also anonymous, which means participants won't be embarrassed if they have a different view from others or don’t fully understand the issues being discussed.

-- The ease with which you can share information through videos or if you want to introduce a topic with a case study rather than an open discussion (which might apply if you are discussing difficult topics, such as suicide, experience of abuse or restraint).
+- The ease of sharing information.
+You might want to share videos or introduce a topic with a case study rather than an open discussion.
+This might apply if you're discussing difficult topics, like suicide, experience of abuse or restraint.

 Other online platforms